What is urea and why does it work amazing on cracked skin

 The urea contained in urea cream is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 First, visit your family doctor for a recommendation on what type of product you should use.
 If they tell you to purchase something at the drug store or online you should still be cautious.
-Side effects that may occur include mild stinging, itching and skin rash.
+Side effects can include mild stinging, itching and skin rash.

 File your heels gently with a good quality foot file (See recommendations)